NabaviLab/CNV-Sim/README.md

  2.2 ```simulated genome``` *and* ```simulated target file```

-## Simulate the control genome and target
+## Visualize the control genome and target
 ## Step 2:
 3. Inputs: ```control genome``` *and* ```target file```